ccoenraets/phonegap-workshop/readme.md

 ## Part 9: Using the Camera API ##

-1. In index.html, add the following list items to the employee template:
+1. In index.html, add the following list item to the employee template:

     ```html
     <li><a href="#" class="change-pic-btn">Change Picture</a></li>
     ```

-2. In EmployeeView, register an event listener for the click event of the Change Picture list item:
+2. In the initialize() function of EmployeeView, register an event listener for the click event of the Change Picture list item:

     ```javascript
     this.el.on('click', '.change-pic-btn', this.changePicture);